-But how would somebody like me find extra Beat Saber content while I wait for more of those juicy exclusives from the Beat Saber kitchen?
+But how would somebody like you and me find extra Beat Saber content while we wait for more of those juicy exclusives from the Beat Saber kitchen?

-Once you’re comfortable adding custom levels to your Beat Saber install directory, here’s a quick list of the top ten Beat Saber custom levels that you owe to yourself to try.
+Once you’re comfortable adding custom levels to your Beat Saber directory, you might be wondering how to cut through the fuzz and get straight to the best content.
+Music is subjective, but here’s a quick list of the top ten Beat Saber custom levels that (I believe) you owe to yourself to try.

 If you play all of these in one session, you’re going to rack up quite a workout.
-So let’s get started!
+Let’s get started.